-The legal CNA-to-patient ratio requirements for your facility are contingent on location—specifically, on the state.
-Not all states place staffing ratio requirements on certified nursing assistants.
-Indeed, even registered nurses (RNs) and licensed practical nurses (LPNs) are not always held to a staffing ratio regulation in nursing facilities.
-Alternatively, what we often see are regulations imposed on the number of hours per resident per day (HPRD).
-This term refers to the number of care hours each resident receives each day by nursing personnel or direct care staff.
+Alternatively, we sometimes see regulations imposed on the minimum number of hours per resident per day (HPRD).
+This term refers to the number of care hours each resident receives daily from nursing personnel or other direct care staff.

-Below, you can find the CNA staffing requirements for nursing home facilities in each state.
-CNA staffing for other types of facilities may be different.
+Find what the CNA staffing requirements for nursing home facilities in each state are below.

-*Information was sourced in September 2023.
+*Please note that CNA staffing requirements for other types of facilities may be different.
+Information was sourced in April 2025.
 For reader convenience, source links are supplied.

 Alabama

-Source: Alabama Administrative Code 420-5-10.11 Nursing Services (2) Revised 5/15/2022.
+Source: Alabama Administrative Code 420-5-10.11 Nursing Services.

 Alaska

-Alaska’s Administrative Code does not provide a specific ratio for CNAs, it only indicates that sufficient staffing is required to meet resident needs.
+Alaska’s Administrative Code does not provide a specific ratio for CNAs; it only indicates that sufficient staffing is required to meet resident needs.

-Source: Alaska Administrative Code 7 AAC 12.275 Nursing and Medical Services.
+Source: Alaska Administrative Code 7 AAC 12.275 Nursing and Medical Services, 7 AAC 12.630 Governing Body.

 Arizona